IMPORTANT AIRLINE SAFETY ISSUE

 ** At this same time, McDonnell Douglas Corp., a major aircraft manufacturer and defense contractor, (DC-3, DC-6, DC-7, DC-8, DC-9, DC-10, MD-80, F-4 Phantom) and, because of the obvious safety concerns, refused to participate in, and, refused to be associated with the 2-engine airliner over-ocean program.

-**In spite of this very credible opposition and warnings about the dangers of using airliners having only 2 engines, and, considering the alarming increase in the number of recent airliner engine failures, and other quality-control manufacturing problems, the money/profit-obsessed airline executives are still apparently unable to overcome their uncontrollable "money-lust" and, are still ignoring the credible warnings of the obvious dangers of extended 2-engine airliner over-ocean flights, and, are still continuing with, and, even expanding these 2-engine over-ocean policies.
+**In spite of this very credible opposition and warnings about the dangers of using airliners having only 2 engines on long-haul over-ocean flights, and, considering the alarming increase in the number of recent airliner engine failures, and other quality-control manufacturing problems, the money/profit-obsessed airline executives are still apparently unable to overcome this uncontrollable "money-lust" and, are still ignoring the credible warnings of the obvious dangers of extended 2-engine airliner over-ocean flights, and, are still continuing with, and, even expanding these 2-engine over-ocean policies.

 *** (Pilots are obviously aware of this 2-engine over-ocean safety issue, but, being in much better physical condition than helpless children and elderly or disabled passengers, and, probably being prepared in advance with an escape plan in case of a possible ocean ditching, I believe they may think they have at least a decent chance of surviving an ocean ditching, and, therefore, in order to keep their glamorous and well-paying jobs, pilots ignore this personal risk, and betray their trusting passengers by remaining silent on this critical 2-engine safety issue.